altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 {
 *Rossin entered the room with the holding cell*
 ~Three people stood facing the back wall~
-*Once they had entered the room, the officer turned and left* "R::Thank you"
+*Once they had entered the room, the officer turned and walked away* "R::Thank you"
 *The officer shook and returned to normal*
 ~He looked around the room~